A-Z of a Climber

-As I walked away Rab started after me, but luckily for me he fell over some chairs and I made my escape.
+As I walked away Rab started after me, but luckily for me, he fell over some chairs and I made my escape.

-It wasn’t long after incident that that I read of profile of Rab, which began with a description of him entering a chip shop one Saturday night and everyone cowering, afraid what he might do to them if he was in a bad mood (Rab was thrown out of both the Alpine Club and the SMC by the way).
+It wasn’t long after the incident that I read of the profile of Rab, which began with a description of him entering a chip shop one Saturday night and everyone cowering, afraid of what he might do to them if he was in a bad mood (Rab was thrown out of both the Alpine Club and the SMC by the way).
 The next evening I was at Burbage with some friends and we bumped into Rab.

 “Have a good time at the party Rab?” one of them asked.
-“Aye” he said “had a bit too much to drink though…but not as much as some people”.
+“Aye,” he said, “had a bit too much to drink though…but not as much as some people”.

-After that I only saw Rab from time to time – but gave up talking to him, no doubt much to his relief, and apart from the time he tried to murder me with a sleeping bag* my hero worship all but disappeared.
-The last time I saw him was at a party at Geoff Birtle’s house, and maybe it was because we were both sober, or because both our wives where standing next to us, but we had a civilised conversation.
+After that I only saw Rab from time to time – but gave up talking to him, no doubt much to his relief, and apart from the time he tried to murder me with a sleeping bag* my hero-worship all but disappeared.
+The last time I saw him was at a party at Geoff Birtle’s house, and maybe it was because we were both sober, or because both our wives were standing next to us, but we had a civilised conversation.
 We didn’t talk about climbing, but about kids, and about Rab’s daughter moving to Hull in order to go to university.
 Rab was really animated and talked with the enthusiasm that pervaded his writing.